deployphp/recipes/docs/cpanel.md

 ]);
 ```

-- `cpanel` – array with configuration for cloudflare
+- `cpanel` – array with configuration for cPanel
     - `username` – WHM account
     - `user` – cPanel account that you want in charge of the domain
     - `token` – WHM API token